2025 Cup of China: Pairs

 Anastasiia Metelkina and Luka Berulava of Georgia scored a new personal best in their short program, finishing first in both segments, despite a fall on the final jump of their triple Salchow-double Axel-double Axel jump sequence.
-"I’m glad we fought for this gold medal and didn’t give up after the mistake on the jump," Berulava stated afterward.
-Sui Wenjing and Han Cong of China, gold medalists at the 2022 Winter Olympics in Beijing, returned to competition after a three-year retirement.
+"I'm glad we fought for this gold medal and didn't give up after the mistake on the jump," Berulava stated afterward.
+Sui Wenjing and Han Cong of China, gold medalists at the 2022 Winter Olympics, returned to competition after a three-year retirement.
 They placed third in the short program after Sui fell on her opening jump, and ultimately finished third after the free skate.
-"I wasn’t nervous today.
-It’s true, we haven’t competed for a long time, but I really enjoyed that," Sui stated afterward.
+"I wasn't nervous today.
+It's true, we haven't competed for a long time, but I really enjoyed that," Sui stated afterward.